 What if I told you that this service already exists and was also launched in 2015 alongside a hit Nintendo Wii U game?

-For the uninitiated, each iteration of Nintendo’s ink-’em-up shooter Splatoon ships with a simple posting feature that allows users to post a monochrome landscape (or portrait, in turn 3
+For the uninitiated, each iteration of Nintendo’s ink-’em-up shooter Splatoon ships with a simple posting feature that allows users to post a monochrome landscape (or portrait, in turn 3) and make this image appear over the user’s avatar and even on billboards, posters and walls.

 As someone who has run entire social media departments in the past and also gone semi-viral Tweet about Amelia Bedelia, I consider myself a real expert in this field.
 I think I’m qualified to say that Nintendo inadvertently created the only good social media service out there.
 Here are some reasons why.